astrolabsoftware/fink-broker/README.md

 # Latest News

+* 03/20: Fink is participating to the Google Summer of Code 2020 (CERN-HSF org).
+Stay tuned!
+* 02/20: Fink signed a MoU with [ZTF](https://www.ztf.caltech.edu/) to access their live streams!
-* Fink was featured at the Spark+AI Summit Europe 2019.
+* 10/19: Fink was featured at the Spark+AI Summit Europe 2019.
-* Fink is participating to the LSST [call](https://ldm-682.lsst.io/) for community broker!
-Stay tuned for more.
+* 06/19: Fink is participating to the LSST [call](https://ldm-682.lsst.io/) for community broker.
-* Fink has been selected to the Google Summer of Code 2019!
+* 05/19: Fink has been selected to the Google Summer of Code 2019 (CERN-HSF org)!
 Congratulations to [cAbhi15](https://github.com/cAbhi15) who will work on the project this year.

 # Fink